IDMNYU/DM1123-VFS-FA19-SEEGERS/Exercises/05-image-trace-exercise.md

 **Post to the #exercise-image-trace**

-Choose a crop from Hieronymous Bosch's Garden of Earthly Delights, here: https://tuinderlusten-jheronimusbosch.ntr.nl/en
+Choose a crop from Hieronymous Bosch's Garden of Earthly Delights, found here: https://en.wikipedia.org/wiki/File:The_Garden_of_Earthly_Delights_by_Bosch_High_Resolution.jpg

 - Use Illustrator to create a vector artwork interpretation using ONLY strokes
 - Use the auto-trace function in Illustrator to create a vector version of the image using strokes AND fills